-6. Concluding discussion
+6 Concluding discussion

 Climate skepticism poses a challenge to those who want as many people as possible to accept the scientific consensus about climate change: for example, that global warming is taking place, that it is largely the result of human activities, that consequences if business continues as usual are detrimental and that political and individual action that improve the long-term situation is possible.
 In order to better understand the basis for questioning of such positions, research that identifies determinants of climate skepticism is important.
 We have identified one such determinant: intolerance towards various minorities.
 This factor has not been examined in the literature so far.
 We hypothesized that intolerance results from a combination of insufficient or biased knowledge and values that entail putting a low weight on the welfare of others, especially when those others are distinctly different from oneself or the group(s) to which one belongs.
 These underlying factors result in absence of respect - which connects to the basis for climate skepticism.
-It is also characterized by poor or biased knowledge, not least provided in social media, and of a propensity of not caring for p < 0.1. p < 0.05. p < 0.01.
+It is also characterized by poor or biased knowledge, not least provided in social media, and of a propensity of not caring for the welfare of those that will be most strongly hit by global warming (in poor and warm countries, especially) or of those that will inhabit the earth in the future.